RealRandyWind/CommunitySmartGrid/README.md

     rmiregistry -J-Djava.rmi.server.useCodebaseOnly=false

-I have implemented small example in the Client/AnalyticServer to have the analytic server  call using RMI on remote Client object.
+I now have the message server working in the sense that it sends the messages to a hardcoded client over RMI.

-To run the client server:
+To run the client server (replace the local ip address):

-    java -classpath /home/wouter/Development/communitysmartgrid/bin/objects/ -Djava.rmi.server.codebase=file:/home/wouter/Development/communitysmartgrid/bin/objects/ -jar client.jar
+    java -classpath /home/wouter/Development/communitysmartgrid/bin/objects/ -Djava.rmi.server.codebase=file:/home/wouter/Development/communitysmartgrid/bin/objects/ -Djava.rmi.server.hostname=192.168.1.107 -jar client.jar

 To run the code for AnalyticServer: